As Vice Chairman, Dr. McGrath brings extensive experience in strategic policy communication and healthcare consultation to the Hawthorn Group.

 Brandow is a graduate of Pennsylvania State University and holds a B. S. in Accounting and Business Law.

 A native of New York, he and his wife Anne Marie, with their daughter Lindsay and two sons, James and Matthew live in Alexandria, Virginia.

-Reed A. Ehrhardt is an Associate and Account Manager at The Hawthorn Group.
-Mr. Ehrhardt is responsible for coordinating all elements of client accounts including research, materials, and personnel allocation.
+Reed A. Ehrhardt is the Public Affairs Director at The Hawthorn Group.
+He is responsible for coordinating all elements of client accounts including research, materials, and personnel allocation.
 His strategic focus is one based on optimizing client relationships by providing services tailored to meet each client’s needs and exacting standards.

 Prior to joining The Hawthorn Group Mr. Ehrhardt taught English in Argentina and performed real estate research and analysis in Washington D.C.

 Mr. Ehrhardt is a graduate of Washington and Lee University where he received a B.S. in Business Administration with Special Attainments in Commerce.
 Throughout his academic career he focused on international issues studying abroad at both the London School of Economics and the Shanghai University of Finance and Economics.
 He is proficient in both Mandarin and Spanish.